-The telescope attaches to the telescope mount using one of two optional dovetail mounting rails.
-We supply the telescope without a rail since different customers use different rails.
-The dovetail mounting rail is attached to the bottom of the mounting rings using 1/4-20 socket cap head screws supplied with the rail.
-Purchase the proper size of rail for the mount you are using.
+The telescope attaches to the telescope mount using a dovetail mounting rail.
+The dovetail mounting rail screws to the bottom of the mounting rings using 1/4-20 socket cap head screws.
+Generally telescope mounts use one of two different style mounting rails.

 Smaller mounts use the Vixen-style mounting rail, which is about 1 3/4" wide.
-Mounts using this size rail include the Celestron AVX mount, Vixen mounts and many other Chinese import mounts.
+Mounts using this size rail include the Celestron AVX mount, Vixen mounts The Stellarvue M1V, M002C and many Chinese import mounts.
+The TP014 shown at the left works well with this telescope when a Vixen-style rail is needed.

 Most larger mounts use the larger Losmandy-style rail, which is 4" wide.
-Mounts using this size rail include the Stellarvue mounts with our TDLV shoes, Paramount, Losmandy, Mathis, Discmounts, and larger Celestron mounts.
+Mounts using this size rail include the Stellarvue mounts with our TDLV shoes, Paramount, Losmandy, Mathis, Ten Micron, Discmounts, and larger Celestron mounts.